Impulse-Engine/Impulse/README.md

 This is the canonical repository for Impulse.
 Impulse is a powerful, lightweight, runtime-first 3D engine written in C++.
 Impulse is focused on portability, performance, and rapid iteration.
 No bloat, no film-length build times.

-It is developed primarily to ship **real games,** with the long-term goal of being useful and approchable for the wider community. \
+It is developed primarily to ship **real games,** with the long-term goal of being useful and approchable for the wider community of developers and hackers.

 Licensed under **Apache-2.0.**

 ## Goals